Skip to content

 1 / 1

-The company makes this commitment through the FSC Principles and Criteria (FSC-STD-01-001 V5-2).
-Full points have therefore been awarded on the basis of the company's FSC certified landbank.
+Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements fully meet the SPOTT indicator criteria.
+Additional points have been awarded according to the percentage of company landbank certified by FSC.
 The company also reports its own progress on the services provided to the community.

 • Y